A Projection Based Conditional Dependence Measure with Applications to High-dimensional Undirected Graphical Models: Discussion

 \section{Discussion}

 In this work, we proposed a general framework for testing conditional independence via projection and showed a new way to create dependency graphs.
 The current theoretical results assume that contribution of factors is sparse linear.
 How to extend the theory to the case of sparse additive model projection would be an interesting future work.
-Another interesting direction is to use the proposed test to create dependency graphs among groups of nodes, which could have applications in genetics.
+Another interesting future work is to extend the methodology and theory to the case where the dimensions of $\bx$ and $\by$ grow with $n$.

 An R package \pkg{pgraph} for implementing the proposed methodology is available on CRAN.